Mykonos B.C.

-Mykonos B.C. and also known for sponsorship reasons as Mykonos Betsson, is a Greek professional basketball club that is located on the island of Mykonos and currently competes in the Greek Basketball League.
-The home ground of the team is a indoor hall called "P. Chanioti Ano Mera Indoor Hall".
+Mykonos B.C., also known for sponsorship reasons as Mykonos Betsson, is a Greek professional basketball club based on the island of Mykonos.
+The club competes in the Greek Basket League and, for the 2026–27 season, the FIBA Europe Cup.
+Its home arena is the P. Chanioti Ano Mera Indoor Hall.

 History

+Mykonos basketball club was founded in 1981 and became a member of the Hellenic Basketball Federation in 1989.

+In the 2021–22 season, Mykonos won its group in the Greek third division with an undefeated record, securing promotion to the second-tier national competition.

-Mykonos basketball club was founded in 1981, and in 1989 became a member of the Hellenic Basketball Federation.
-On July 14, 2023, it was announced that Mykonos gained a wild card to compete to the Greek A2 Elite League for the first time in the club's history.
+On 14 July 2023, it was announced that Mykonos had received a wild card to compete in the Greek A2 Elite League for the first time in the club's history.

-On May 8, 2025, Mykonos defeated Neaniki Estia Megaridas for the Final Four of the Greek A2 Elite League that took place at Giannis Bourousis Karditsa New Indoor Arena, and gained the promotion to the Greek Basket League for the first time in the club's history.
+On 8 May 2025, Mykonos defeated Neaniki Estia Megaridas in the Final Four of the Greek A2 Elite League, held at the Giannis Bourousis Karditsa New Indoor Arena, and secured promotion to the Greek Basket League for the first time in club history.

+In September 2025, the club became known as Mykonos Betsson following a naming sponsorship agreement with Betsson.

+During its inaugural 2025–26 season in the Greek Basket League, Mykonos qualified for the league playoffs and the Final Eight of the Greek Basketball Cup.
+The club also secured a place in the 2026–27 FIBA Europe Cup, marking its first participation in European club competition.

 Arena

-For a long period of time, the club didn't have its own indoor hall in the island of Mykonos and was forced to play their home games to the island of Tinos.
-In 2020, the new arena in Mykonos called Panagiotis Chaniotis Ano Mera Indoor Hall was opened, and since then, the club gives there its home games.
-After the promotion of Mykonos to the Greek Basket League, the arena was renovated and the capacity was increased to approximately 1.000 spectators.
+For many years, the club did not have its own indoor arena on Mykonos and was forced to play home games on the neighbouring island of Tinos.

+In 2020, the Panagiotis Chaniotis Ano Mera Indoor Hall opened on Mykonos and became the club's home arena.

+Following the club's promotion to the Greek Basket League in 2025, the arena underwent renovations, with its capacity increased to approximately 1,000 spectators.